380th Electromagnetic Warfare Squadron

+The squadron was organized in March 1942 as the 380th Bombardment Squadron and trained in the Southeastern United States with North American B-25 Mitchells.
+In September, the air echelon of the unit moved to the United Kingdom in preparation for Operation Torch, the allied invasion of North Africa.
+In November, the squadron was reunited in French Morocco.
+It continued in combat in the Mediterranean Theater of Operations until V-E Day, earning two Distinguished Unit Citations.
+It was inactivated in September 1945 in Italy.

+From 1947 to 1949, the squadron was active in the reserve, but does not appear to have been fully manned or equipped during this time.
+It was activated again in March 1952, and operated Boeing B-47 Stratojets until inactivating at the end of 1965 as the B-47 was withdrawn from service.

+In 2008, the squadron was reactivated in the reserve at Peterson Air Force Base, Colorado as the 380th Space Control Squadron.
+It moved to Buckley Space Force Base in 2017 and was redesignated to its current name in December 2022.
+It is an associate squadron of the 16th Electromagnetic Warfare Squadron.

 Mission

 The 380th Electromagnetic Warfare Squadron is the reserve Associate Unit to the 16th Space Control Squadron.
 They jointly conduct space electronic warfare support operations to enable U.S. offensive and defensive space control capabilities.
 The squadrons utilize the Rapid Attack Identification Detection Reporting System Block 10 systems to rapidly achieve flexible and versatile space superiority in support of theater Unified Combatant Commands, such as European or Central Commands, and United States Strategic Command's space superiority mission.

 Equipment Operated

 The squadron will operate the RB-10 Central Operating Location, five RAIDRS Deployable Ground Segments.
 The units monitor, intercept and geolocate satellite communications jammers, sources of electromagnetic interference and other signals of interest.
 When fully operational, RB-10 will detect and geolocate signals in the C-, X-, Ku- and UHF frequency bands.